jamescooke/blog/content/pages/fublo.rst

 -------------------------------

 Hi.
-You're looking at this page because you've followed a link to a page on `fublo.net` - this was previously the website of Fublo Ltd, a small digital agency in London that closed in August 2012.
+You're looking at this page because you've followed a link to a page on ``fublo.net`` - this was previously the website of `Fublo Ltd
+<https://beta.companieshouse.gov.uk/company/07469469>`_, a small digital agency
+in London that closed in August 2012.

 Previous work